Steven Kwan Player Props: Guardians vs. Orioles

 Steven Kwan At The Plate

-- Kwan has an OPS of .698, fueled by an OBP of .349 to go with a slugging percentage of .350.
-All three of those stats are best among Cleveland hitters this season.
+- Kwan has an OPS of .683, fueled by an OBP of .342 and a team-best slugging percentage of .341 this season.

-- Kwan enters this game on a four-game hitting streak.
-During his last games, he's hitting .300.

-- He has scored in 27 of 53 games this season, and more than once 3 times.
+- He has scored in 50.0% of his games this season, with more than one run scored in 5.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.